Fair-Exchange/Safecoin/docs/src/cli/deploy-a-program.md

 smart contracts elsewhere) with the Safecoin tools.

-To learn about developing and executing programs on Safecoin, start with the [overview](developing/programming-model/overview.md) and then dig into the details of [on-chain programs](developing/on-chain-programs/overview.md).
+To learn about developing and executing programs on Safecoin, start with the [intro to Safecoin programs](developing/intro/programs.md) and then dig into the details of [on-chain programs](developing/on-chain-programs/overview.md).

 To deploy a program, use the Safecoin tools to interact with the on-chain loader